jiqicn/STbins/README.md

 ## How to Use STBins

-Please watch the following video to know how to use STBins:
+Please watch the following video to know how to use STBins.

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/5TcYFbVTOE4/0.jpg)](https://www.youtube.com/watch?v=5TcYFbVTOE4)